How to Build the Engagement of Your Online Audience

 How to Build Engagement of Your Online Audience

-Now that we've discussed Zoom fatigue and its repercussions let's discuss building more engagement during your virtual meetings.
+Now that we've discussed Zoom fatigue and its repercussions let's discuss building more engagement during your online meetings.
 Whether it's a presentation, workshop, brainstorming, or weekly roundup, it's essential to know the best practices for increasing everyone's efforts and efficiencies for your team.

-What Happens When Engagement Lacks
+What Happens When Engagement Lacks Online

 In traditional settings, when someone asks a question, it's common for someone in the room to provide an answer.
 You can even use your body language or eye contact to elicit responses from specific people.
 Unfortunately, for online meetings, this is not the case.
 Awkward silences and extended pauses have become common place.
 They can cause anxiety in either the presenter or the people in the meeting.

-One of the reasons this happens is the lack of nonverbal cues in a virtual meeting.
+• One of the reasons this happens is the lack of nonverbal cues in a virtual meeting.
 No one knows who a person is actually looking at–most likely, they are just looking at themselves or reading an email.
-Also, unless you are an active speaker during online meetings, you are likely on mute.
-This means that you have to make an effort to unmute yourself so you can speak.
-A third reason is not knowing when someone else might talk instead.
-When in-person, you can recognize someone's forward posture or see them prepare themselves to speak.
-This is much more difficult online.

-Tips to Improve Engagement
+5 Tips to Improve Engagement Online

 So, what can you do to help re-engage your audience and get something productive out of your meeting?
 Here are a few tips to try.

-Tip #1 - Start Before the Meeting Begins
+1. Start Before the Meeting Begins

-Many of us spend decent chunks of our days in meetings.
-It can sometimes be difficult to discern one meeting from another.
-It can help us know what will be discussed before we step into the virtual room.
 Consider sending out a message to the group to remind them of the objectives of the meeting.
 The message shouldn't be long but instead, focus solely on what you hope the meeting accomplishes.
 Try to use simple language and bullet points.

-Tip #2 - Focus on Guidance and Facilitation
+2. Focus on Guidance and Facilitation

 Hosting or leading a meeting can be stressful, and it takes a lot of work.
 Invite others to help you lead the discussion or take on specific roles when you can.
 When someone else starts speaking, it causes a natural shift that others will notice.
 It also breaks up the potential monotony of hearing the same person speak the entire time.
-Instead of just taking on the hosting role yourself, try to facilitate discussion and ask specific questions of specific people.
-Encourage others to chime in and give yourself a break from doing all the talking.

-Tip #3 - Use Icebreakers
+3. Use Icebreakers

-Tip #4 - Utilize Tools to Help Participation
+4. Utilize Tools to Help Participation

 Not everyone likes to speak up.
 This is true in online meetings as much as during traditional in-person meetings.
 It may be more likely for some to send a chat or tap one of the built-in emojis on the virtual platform.
 Most online meeting services offer some sort of non-verbal communication tool.
-Encourage your group to use all the features available to them and not just rely on someone's voice.
-You can also utilize digital whiteboards or other tools like Klaxoon to help you get the most out of everyone in the meeting.

-Tip #5 - Ask Questions
+5. Ask Questions

-We communicate through statements and questions in our everyday lives; "How's your day?"
-"What did you think of that?"
-Yet, sometimes, in meetings, we forget to ask questions and instead focus on only making statements.
-Find ways to weave in questions, even if you know the answer, to encourage others to participate along with you.
 It may be helpful to ask specific people questions and force the interaction a little more.
 Just be sure to be consistent and don't catch the person completely off guard.
 Let them know ahead of time (either before the meeting or during a personal chat) that you plan to call on them to avoid any discontent or anxiety.

 Conclusion